SierraSoftworks/github-backup/docs/reference/repo.md

 # GitHub Repos
-The primary use case for `github-backup` is to backup GitHub repositories, this is done using the `github/repo` or `github/star` backup types in your configuration file with an appropriate `from` directive to define the source of the repositories you wish to backup.
+The primary use case for `github-backup` is to backup GitHub repositories, this is done using the `github/repo` backup type in your configuration file with an appropriate `from` directive to define the source of the repositories you wish to backup.